-Tip: In the event of an actual nuclear bomb, EMP bomb, nuclear reactor accident, etc., it is likely that you will have NO electricity to operate your computer and view this file when needed.
-A nuclear bomb or EMP bomb can destroy all electronic equipment, including laptops, smartphones, tablets, etc. So please consider printing this entire PDF and storing it with your survival gear.
+In the event of an actual nuclear bomb, EMP bomb, nuclear reactor accident, etc., it is likely that you will have NO electricity to operate your computer and view this file when needed.
+A nuclear bomb or EMP bomb can destroy all electronic equipment, including laptops, smartphones, tablets, etc. You may wish to print this entire PDF and store it with your survival gear.